 It is often argued that the labor productivity increase is due to the widespread introduction of new information and communication technologies.
 The introduction of new information and communication technologies allows organizations to process any given amount of information with a shorter delay, enabling them to restructure and solve incentive problems without risking to produce with excessive delay.
-Even a marginal improvement in the information technology can significant increases in labor productivity if the organization is drastically restructured (Grüner, 2009).
+Even a marginal improvement in the information technology can vield significant increases in labor productivity if the organization is drastically restructured (Grüner, 2009).
 These notions are close to the thoughts on restructuring data processing management, too.
 Further, these issues are correlating with the distributed data processing scenarios developed in order to improve overall business productivity.

-The problems of distributed systems management did not exist in the early stage mainframe computing scenarios.
+The problems of distributed systems

+management did not exist in the early stage of mainframe computing scenarios.
 Systems were centralized and typically housed in one facility.
 Over time, however, the power, complexity and connectivity of the computer systems and networks evolved.
-Westerinen and Bumpus (2003) argue that businesses today are dependent their compute and networking infrastructures to operate and survive.
-These infrastructures are geographically and functionally distributed, and their management is critical.
-Once personal computers became part of the overall computing strategy in many businesses, management was systems changed dramatically.
+Westerinen and Bumpus infrastructures are geographically and functionally distributed, and their management is critical.
+Once personal computers became part of the overall computing strategy in many businesses, systems management was changed dramatically.
 Data centers were not only concerned with management of the central or mainframe computers that they owned, but were also faced with the management of hundreds or thousands of mini data centers and personal computers spread over large geographic areas.
 Most of the early focus on distributed systems management was on software upgrades, system configuration management, and software and hardware inventory.
 Besides, the development of the local area network technologies provided new possibilities for sharing information resources.
 Shared resources required new forms of activities for managing applications and databases.
 Also new applications were being developed as client-server applications, and they were distributing information processing over the network.
 This new paradigm shaped the new kind of data processing, since the enterprise computing environment became increasingly difficult to manage.
-In order to achieve the integration of management information, it was necessary to define and standardize procedures as well as common concepts and semantics of the managed components.
+In order to achieve the integration of management information. it was necessary to define and standardize procedures as well as common concepts and semantics of the managed components.
 Hence, the various models for information management, including the well-known Common Information Model, were developed.
 This model provided a way to represent not only the managed components, but also the interfaces (operations) and relationships between these components.
-It puts in place the basic semantics for systems, software and network management, and as objectoriented information model, allows subclassing, abstraction and encapsulation.
+It puts in place the basic semantics for systems, software and network management, and as object-oriented information model, allows subclassing, abstraction and encapsulation.